Is there football this weekend? TV schedule, start times and more - ExBulletin

 In Rudell’s Renegades vs. Guardian’s betting example, he broke down the odds and gave an interesting argument as to why Orlando could cover the big spread.

 As rough as Orlando’s defense looked, the Renegades will likely be the weakest offense they’ve faced.
-Tack on the eight pockets [Drew] Plitt has absorbed and we can imagine a scenario where Arlington does enough to get 15 to 20 points on the board.
+Tack on the eight pockets [Drew] Plitt has absorbed, and we can imagine a scenario where Arlington does enough to put 15 to 20 points on the board.
 That should be enough to win, but not to cover.

 San Antonio Brahmas (1-1) at Houston Roughnecks (2-0)